Workforce and wellbeing

 Across the globe people are making links between wellbeing, productivity and our ability to move forward on sustainability.
 We all have professional responsibilities in sustainability and with this comes the potential for greater creativity and success in our organisations.

-Through our human resources strategy, we aim to foster an engaged working environment and professional opportunities that support our people to adapt and innovate for sustainability through their core job roles.
-This can include training and guidance on capabilities such as resilience and systems thinking, or topics such as carbon literacy, lifecycle costing and responsible purchasing.
+- provides training and guidance on capabilities such as resilience and systems thinking, or topics such as carbon literacy, lifecycle costing and responsible purchasing

 Wellbeing and sustainability